avine/node-treeview/README.md

 ```

 > You should NOT process trees in parallel when you watch the filesystem.
-Otherwise the `watch` method will NOT work properly.
+Otherwise the `watch` method will not work properly.

 ## TypeScript